sbeeredd04/auto-git/ENHANCED_GIT_COMMANDS.md

 ---

-**The Enhanced Git Command Support makes Auto-Git v2.0 not just an automation tool, but a comprehensive Git learning and productivity platform! 🎓🚀**
+**The Enhanced Git Command Support makes Auto-Git v2.0 not just an automation tool, but a comprehensive Git learning and productivity platform!**